 Amazon Versus Walmart

 I signed up for Amazon Prime early this year.
-At $79, I figured it was worth it.
+At $79 (now $99 per year), I figured it was worth it.
 Regular shipping is very slow to our area, and if I am going to replace the need for last minute Walmart items, I need to be able to order in small quantities.

 1) Dog Food